 Year 3 introduces students to the propagation of high-speed signals around circuits and systems and the principles of noise within them.
 Considers the concepts of Signal Integrity and Electromagnetic Compatibility, the effects of not achieving EMC on system operation and some of the fundamental concepts that lead to these problems and their mitigation.

 Year 4 engineers are often involved in the entire life cycle of a product, from concept through design and computer modelling, to a hardware device.
 Students experience many of these real-world practices by working in teams – taking a technical problem, capturing the requirements, creating a specification for a solution, simulating it using industry-standard software tools, before final implementation in hardware.

-The department is well established with state of art technology to impart knowledge for future industrial and educational needs.
-It is furnished with DSP, microprosessor, ,communication, optical, VLSI and embedded systems.
+The department is well established with state of the art technology to impart knowledge for future industrial and educational needs.
+It is furnished with DSP, microprocessor , communication, optical, VLSI and embedded systems.
 The labs offer students to work on a wide range of advanced software packages.
 We boast of fully equipped laboratories with modern equipment supported by special purpose software packages like ETAP, MATLAB, CAPSA, LABVIEW, ORCAD, MULTISIM, KEIL, PSIM and MAGNET.

-Marquee companies such as nVidia, ARM, cadence, NXP semiconductors and Texas Instruments have recently supported us in terms of supplying state of the art equipments for best hands-on training for our students.
+Marquee companies such as nVidia, ARM, cadence, NXP Semiconductors and Texas Instruments have recently supported us in terms of supplying state of the art equipment for best hands-on training for our students.

-Our students have obtained prestigious placements at leading companies such as Infosys, nVidia, Texas Instruments, Cadence, ARM and many more.
+Our students have obtained prestigious placements at leading companies such as Infosys, nVidia, Texas Instruments, Cadence, ARM and much more.